-This document describes a course on "Interactive Computing Systems" to be offered as part of the 2013/14 edition of the Joint doctoral programme in Computer Science of Universidade do Minho, Universidade de Aveiro and Universidade do Porto (MAP-I).
+This document describes a course on "Interactive Computing Systems" to be offered as part of the 2014/15 edition of the Joint doctoral programme in Computer Science of Universidade do Minho, Universidade de Aveiro and Universidade do Porto (MAP-I).
+The same course run on the academic year 2013/14 as one of the options in the curricular unit on Programming Paradigms.